 Like in other examples, humor in this case goes beyond a singular event or accusation.
-Its portrayal of Western sanctions is interwoven with other narratives and issues. from Biden's age and electoral prospects to the recent debates on artificial intelligence.
+Its portrayal of Western sanctions is interwoven with other narratives and issues, from Biden's age and electoral prospects to the recent debates on artificial intelligence.
 It does not put forward a single clear explanation of the war in Ukraine or the Western response to it, which could be questioned in its accuracy or logic.
-The video is a priori inaccurate-a parody that does not insist on audiences agreeing with Russia's perspective of the war but invites them to laugh at Western leaders in difficulty, challenged in their power and unable to have their wav.
+The video is a priori inaccurate-a parody that does not insist on audiences agreeing with Russia's perspective of the war but invites them to laugh at Western leaders in difficulty, challenged in their power and unable to have their way.

-Outreach vs. persuasion: considerations of impact on audiences
+Outreach vs. persuasion: considerations of impact on audiences but also the ability to entice and attract.

-Does humor have persuasive power as a tool of public diplomacy?
-Does it inform and alter opinion or simply attract and entertain?
-In some ways, these two opposites are linked.
-As Nye (2008: 95) suggested, soft power is not only the ability to persuade and move people by argument, but also the ability to entice and attract.
 Despite the recent proliferation of studies about humor and international relations, the persuasive power and limitations of humor as a tool of public diplomacy remain largely ambiguous.
 Humor can certainly help a message spread more widely by involving audiences in the sharing and reproduction of humorous content (even when disagreeing with it), attracting media attention, and reaching apolitical audiences.
 However, does strategic humor have persuasive power?